pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 For this checkpointer to work correctly, we assume that ``checkpoint_dir`` contains the necessary checkpoint and json files.
 The easiest way to make sure everything works correctly is to use the following flow:

 - Download the model from the HF repo using tune download.
-By default, this will ignore the "pth" files, since we will be loading the "safetensors".
+This will ignore the "pth" files, since we will be loading the "safetensors".

     |